-Under the General Data Protection Regulation and Data Protection Act 2018 you have specific rights in relation to your data.
-You can make these requests at any time and we have one calendar month to respond to your request.
-In certain circumstances a response may not be able to be provided in such a time scale; however we will write to you and inform you of this as soon as possible.
+Under the General Data Protection Regulation and Data Protection Act 2018 you have specific rights in relation to your data; you can make these requests at any time.
 Your rights are as follows:

 Nottinghamshire Healthcare has a duty to provide you with information in relation to how your personal and special category data (more sensitive personal data) is collected, stored and processed.
 This is provided within our privacy notice on this page.